End-to-End Inverse Designed Single-Layered Metasurface for High-Compression Snapshot RGB-Achromatic Full-Stokes Polarization Imaging: Method

-The MLP-based surrogate model is then trained to approximate this mapping, as illustrated in Fig. \ref{fig1}b.
-The input to the MLP is the set of geometrical parameters $\{a,b,\theta\}$, and the output is the real and imaginary parts of the Jones-matrix elements at the target wavelengths.
-Once trained, the surrogate model replaces repeated full-wave simulations during system-level optimization and enables efficient backpropagation through the optical frontend.
+The MLP-based surrogate model is then trained to approximate this mapping, as illustrated in Figure \ref{fig1}b.
+The input to the MLP is the set of geometrical parameters $\{a,b,\theta\}$, and the output is the real and imaginary parts of the Jones-matrix elements at the RGB wavelengths.
+Once trained, the surrogate model replaces the computationally expensive full-wave simulations during system-level optimization and enables efficient backpropagation through the optical frontend.
 The training loss is defined as the mean squared error (MSE) between the predicted and simulated Jones-matrix elements.
-The network is trained via custom gradient descent with a learning rate of $10^{-3}$ and an early stop mechanism, using a training/validation/test data split of 8:1:1.
+The network is trained via custom gradient descent with a learning rate of $10^{-3}$ and an early stopping mechanism, using a training/validation/test data split of 8:1:1.

-The predictive accuracy of the surrogate model is summarized in Fig. \ref{fig3}.
-As shown in Fig. \ref{fig3}(a), the training loss decreases below $10^{-2}$, while the validation loss remains below $10^{-1}$ by the end of training.
-The regression plots in Fig. \ref{fig3}(b-e) further confirm strong agreement between simulated and predicted Jones-matrix elements, with the $R^{2}$ values around 0.98 across the real and imaginary parts of $J_{xx}$, $J_{xy}$, $J_{yx}$, and $J_{yy}$ at the RGB wavelengths.
+The prediction accuracy of the surrogate model is summarized in \textbf{Figure S1}.
+Strong agreement between simulated and predicted Jones-matrix elements is observed, with $R^{2}$ values (coefficient of determination) around 0.98 across the real and imaginary parts of $J_{xx}$, $J_{xy}$, $J_{yx}$, and $J_{yy}$ at the RGB wavelengths.

-In the second stage, we replace the refractive lenses with metalenses in the $4f$ system for CMOS-compatibility and massive production \cite{khorasaninejad2016metalenses, chen2018a, limeta, khorasaninejad2016polarization, Sun2025}.
-It should be noted that in the aforementioned metasurface design, $J_{ij} = |J_{ij}| \cdot e^{i\phi_{ij}} \quad (i,j \in \{x,y\})$ describes the linear transformation of the input $j$-polarized component into the output $i$-polarized component, where $\phi_{ij}$ represents the imparted geometrical phase \cite{arbabi2015dielectric} for each polarization component combination.
-The geometrical parameters of the metalens are searched in the same dataset as the metasurface.